RP

 Match package size to the recipe

-(15 oz) cans black beans, red cabbage, and sour cream or vegan mayo may come in larger containers than the recipe needs, so confirm amounts before adding backups.
+(15 oz) cans black beans, red cabbage, and sour cream or vegan mayo may come in larger containers than needed; confirm amounts before buying backups.

 Cost control